tinacms/tinacms/CONTRIBUTING.md

 Feel free to edit this file if you want to alter your messages or which versions will be bumped.

-### Commit your changes and push to Github and creat a PR
+### Commit your changes and push to GitHub and create a PR

 The PR will be checked for a changeset file.
 You're done!